ibm-cloud-docs/openwhisk/iam.md

 ## Mapping IAM roles to {{site.data.keyword.openwhisk_short}}
 {: #user-roles}

-In {{site.data.keyword.openwhisk_short}}, namespaces are {{site.data.keyword.cloud_notm}} resources that allow you to work with IAM roles and policies for access management.
+In {{site.data.keyword.openwhisk_short}}, namespaces are {{site.data.keyword.cloud_notm}} resources that you can use to work with IAM roles and policies for access management.
 All of the policies that you set for a namespace also apply to the {{site.data.keyword.openwhisk_short}} entities, such as actions or triggers, that the namespace contains.
 {: shortdesc}

 {{site.data.keyword.openwhisk_short}} uses both the Platform and Service management roles.
 You can set policies about who can create namespaces at the platform level, and use the service roles to manage interaction with the namespaces themselves.